- Licence to publish

 Abstract.
 Authors should provide a brief abstract of the memoir, suitable for use by the standard abstracting services.
 This should not normally exceed 75 words in length.

 Bibliography.
-A bibliography of the Fellow’s published books and papers should be prepared, arranged chronologically and normally in one sequence.
+A bibliography of the Fellow’s publications should be prepared, arranged chronologically and normally in one sequence.
 If the list is known to be less than complete, this should be stated.
-Publications of other authors should be listed in alphabetical order by author at the end of the memoir, under the heading References.
+Publications of other authors should be listed in alphabetical order by author at the end of the memoir, under the heading 'Bibliography'.
 Careful attention should be paid to the preparation of these lists.
 Standard abbreviations should be used for journal titles (cf. World List of Scientific Publications).
 Entries should be set out according to the format used in recent issues of HRAS.
 The bibliography of a Fellow's publications will be treated as 'Supplementary material'.